Back to blog

 • In 2023, Denver City Council decriminalized jaywalking

-If your organization can’t commit at this time to joining the DSP Coalition, there are still a number of ways to engage with our work and stay involved as advocates for a better Denver:
+If your organization can’t commit at this time to joining the DSP coalition, there are still a number of ways to engage with our work and stay involved as advocates for a better Denver:

 ×